squid-cache/squid-cache.github.io/Features/CacheManager.rst

 To allow a remote administrator (ie cachemgr.cgi) adjust the access controls to include the remote IPs:
 {{{
-acl manager url_regex -i ^cache_object:// /squid-internal-mgr/
-acl localhost src 127.0.0.1 ::1
 acl managerAdmin src 192.0.2.1

-http_access allow manager localhost http_access allow manager managerAdmin http_access deny manager
+http_access allow localhost manager http_access allow managerAdmin manager http_access deny manager
 }}}
 Where 192.0.2.1 is the IP address of your web server with cachemgr.cgi or the administrators workstation.